-What Exactly Is Pet Insurance?
+What is Pet Insurance?

-Like all types of health insurance, pet insurance is about providing for the health, well-being, emergency care, and rehabilitation of a loved one.
+Like all types of health insurance, pet insurance is about providing for the health, well-being, emergency care and rehabilitation of a loved one.
 In this case, the loved one is a beloved family pet rather than a human member of the family.
 Like all forms of insurance, pet insurance comes only with a paid monthly or annual premium.

 Most livestock species are excluded from pet insurance, albeit agricultural insurance is available for domestic farm animals and some exotics.
 It is important to know that almost all pet insurance companies cover dogs and cats only.

-Why Is Pet Insurance Important?
+Why is Pet Insurance Important?

-Unlike auto and mortgage liability insurance there is nothing that legally mandates that we buy insurance for our pets.
-But, like most forms of asset, life, and medical insurance, it just makes good sense to insure our pets against theft, injury, and disease.
+Unlike auto and mortgage liability insurance, there is nothing that legally mandates that we buy insurance for our pets.
+But, like most forms of asset, life and medical insurance, it just makes good sense to insure our pets against theft, injury and disease.

 All too often pet owners are overwhelmed by huge vet bills resulting from catastrophic pet illness or injury.
-Too often the heart-wrenching choice to euthanize a pet rather than treat them, is made by pet owners simply because they can’t afford the bill.
+Too often the heart-wrenching choice to euthanize a pet rather than treat them is made by pet owners simply because they can’t afford the bill.

 What Your Chosen Pet Insurance Should Cover